cmeyrueix4/CSFtpClient/README.txt

-Comments:
-This assignment solidified our understanding on ftp and how to implement a client.
+This project was done in through partner programming.
+By the end I solidified my understanding on ftp's and how to implement a client through the RFC protocol.
+Additionally I learned how to deal with socket programming.
-We found that get was the most challenging function to implement but in the end, we were able to get everything working.